United States Air Force Academy

 Show descriptions and run times are located at the bottom of this page.

-Planetarium Field Trip/Group Visit Requests being taken for 2025-26 School Year: Please complete the Online Request Form.
+Planetarium Field Trip/Group Visit Requests for 2025-26 and 2026-27 School Year: Please complete this Online Request Form.

 Schedule